mghobakhlou/FPSDN/README.md

 ## Replicating Result of Extraction Rules Experiments
-To replicate the results presented in the "[Faults Prediction in Software Defined Networks](https://www.overleaf.com/read/qxhpvjvccdnf#7b3104)" section on "Implementation", execute the following command in your terminal:
+To replicate the results presented in the "[Faults Prediction in Software Defined Networks](https://www.overleaf.com/read/qxhpvjvccdnf#7b3104)" section on "Implementation", execute the following command in your terminal or in the docker shell:

     ./run_extraction_rules_expriments.sh